Top 5 Workplace by Facebook Bots and IntegrationsRead now

 Webex Meetings was launched in 3 phases to the 16,000 knowledge workers across Liberty Global.
 For the first time ever, all employees were connected across one meetings platform and able to collaborate like never before.

 This scale was supported by the Sei Mani Genius Desk, an on-demand coaching service delivered virtually using Webex.
 The Genius Desk coaches responded to ad-hoc requests, delivering real-time value to employees.
-With no ticketing or appointments needed, the Genius Desk takes the initial heat from the h
+With no ticketing or appointments needed, the Genius Desk takes the initial heat from the helpdesk and sell the benefits of Webex directly to those using it, focussing on the “why” before the “how”.

 The Webex launch was also supported by a customised self-service community with tailored help guides, GIFs and videos accessible to anyone at any time.